2) The Mystery of The Ages

 At the beginning of 2022, as I was waking up one morning I heard, "We want you to read Revelation."
 I had read through Revelation a number of times over the years, (and even understood parts of it!), but I knew this would be different.

 I have always been fascinated by Revelation 8:1, obviously drawn to it by Holy Spirit, but this time as I noted what was happening I saw the connection with Revelation 12.
-There was a delay (Revelation 8:1) because God's Mystery, which He had declared soon after the foundation of the world and then,soon after Jesus' resurrection, revealed to the church the part mankind was to play, had not been taken up by His people.
+There was a delay (Revelation 8:1) because God's Mystery, which He had declared soon after the foundation of the world (see Exodus 19:6) and then, soon after Jesus' resurrection, revealing to the church the part mankind was to play, had not been taken up by His people.

 It was quite simple, really: it was as if God had provided all of the plans and materials for building a house, then given it to someone who had never put it all together.